5 Most Common Nascar Injuries

 2. Lower Back Strains

 Another common injury in NASCAR is tendonitis.
-NASCAR drivers get tendonitis in many areas of their body, depending on how the injury comes up.
+NASCAR drivers get tendonitis in many areas of their body, depending on how the injury occurs.
 Tendonitis is the inflammation of tendons causing pain and stiffness in the area of the injury.
 Drivers gripping the steering wheel with excessive force puts a lot of strain on the tendons in their hands, wrists, elbows, shoulders, and necks.
 Drivers also tend to get tendonitis in their feet, ankles, and knees from the force they put on the gas and brake pedals in their cars.
 NASCAR drivers who do get tendonitis try to recover by letting the injured body part rest for a while.

 4. Plantar Fasciitis

 NASCAR drivers also commonly get plantar fasciitis from the force they put on their gas and brake pedals.
-Plantar fasciitis is a painful injury consisting of inflammation of the plantar fasciitis band which is a thick band that runs from your calf down to your foot.
+Plantar fasciitis is a painful injury consisting of inflammation of the plantar fasciitis band, which is a thick band that runs from your calf down to your foot.
 This injury is caused by a similar motion repeated over and over, like pushing down on a gas pedal throughout a race and a NASCAR season.
 Wearing correctly fitting footwear is important for drivers to stay comfortable and healthy during their long drives around the track.
 Plantar fasciitis takes a while to heal, as well, so drivers try to stay on top of taking care of their bodies.